-While understanding the features of a product is important, I would argue that customer education is different and in this blog I will review some of the memorable points from the CEdMA talk as well as, my thoughts on how to make this epic shift.
+While understanding the features of a product is important, I would argue that customer education is different and in this blog I will review some of the memorable points from our conversation as well as, my thoughts on how to make this epic shift.

 How many times have you heard “Why can’t your instructional designers move faster?”?
 This is not an uncommon question from the C-suite.
 I have spent many hours explaining to my peers in the C-suite that organizations need to cognitively shift how they look at education in the subscription economy.